ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span class="incident-title">BeeGFS storage outage</span>

+**Notice**: All jobs and the job queue are suspended.
+The Wynton Team is working with support vendors and the UCSF networking team to troubleshoot.
+<br><span class="timestamp">February 24, 18:00 PT</span>

 **Notice**: Jobs and the job queue have been resumed.
 The root cause is still being investigated.
 There is a risk for subsequential file system issues resulting in job hanging.
 <br><span class="timestamp">February 23, 17:45 PT</span>

 **Notice**: All jobs and the job queue remain suspended.
-The Wynton Team working on this as a top priority.
+The Wynton Team is working on this as a top priority.
 <br><span class="timestamp">February 23, 10:30 PT</span>

 **Notice**: The Wynton Team has been working throughout the weekend to